tatianaacostag/DevelopersDoc_site/content/en/docs/Getting started/Test-your-solution.md

 * To test PSE bank transfers (Available in Colombia) in the PayU Sandbox environment, see the [PSE Test Guide (PDF)](/assets/pse-test-guide-v5.pdf).

 ## Importing the Collection
-Click the button below to import our collection in Postman (you may need to refresh the page if the button does not work for you.
+Click the button below to import our collection in Postman (you may need to refresh the page if the button does not work for you).
 Note that we create a new environment each time you import the collection.

 {{< postman/postman_flow_collection >}}
 <br>